mike2flee/takeHomeService/README.md

 **Version 0.0.1**

-The purpose of this project is to act as the air for [gmTakeHomeClient](https://github.com/mike2flee/gmTakeHomeClient/)
+The purpose of this project is to act as the api for [gmTakeHomeClient](https://github.com/mike2flee/gmTakeHomeClient/)

 ## Key Features
 - Extract and maintain data in-memory from a CSV data set